Trikke76/Zabbix-Book/docs/01-Getting started with Zabbix.md

               NTP service: active
           RTC in local TZ: no
 ```
+???+ note
+    Some people like to install all servers in the UTC timezone so that all server logs are in the same timezone when having servers all over the world.
+Zabbix supports user based timezone settings so it's possible to keep the timezone in UTC on the server and then add the correct timezone in the user interface if you like.

-We can test if our Chrony is syncronizing with the correct timeservers as well by running the command chronyc
+We can test if Chrony is syncronizing with the correct timeservers as well by running the command chronyc

 ```
 # chronyc